NaturalHistoryMuseum/scratchpads2/sites/all/modules/contrib/feeds/README.txt

 Name:        http_request_timeout
 Default:     15
 Description: Timeout in seconds to wait for an HTTP get request to finish.
-Note:        This setting could be overridden per importer in admin UI :
-             admin/structure/feeds/<your_importer>/settings/<your_fetcher> page.

 Name:        feeds_never_use_curl
 Default:     FALSE